Nothing graces pasta better than the fresh flavor of a homemade roasted tomato sauce!

 - Preheat the oven to 425°F.

 - Combine tomatoes, 2 tablespoons olive oil, garlic, basil, oregano, and salt & pepper on a large rimmed pan.
 Toss well.
-Roast 25-30 minutes stirring after 15 minutes.
-Broil 5 minutes or just until the tomato gets a little bit of char or color.
+Roast for 25-30 minutes, stirring after 15 minutes.
+Broil for 5 minutes or just until the tomato gets a little bit of char or color.
 If desired, remove the tomato skins after roasting.

 - Add the roasted tomatoes to the pan with any juices, broth, wine, and chili flakes.
 Simmer 35 for 45 minutes or until sauce reaches desired thickness.

 - Toss with pasta and serve topping with parmesan cheese and fresh herbs if desired.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.